A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Published Resources and Advanced Performance

 \subsection{Published Algorithms}

-We discuss publicly available codes in the papers discussed in Section~\ref{sec:dep_class} as well as other papers on open-access repositories during 2017--2022.
-There are only a few publicly available codes in the past years, while there are many more released codes in 2016 benefiting from the PhysioNet challenge 2016~\cite{liu2016open}.
-Notably, codes in 2016 are not listed, as we want to list the most state-of-the-art studies in the past six years.
+Although only a few codes are publicly available in recent years, it is worth noting that the abundance of released codes in 2016 was largely attributed to the PhysioNet challenge 2016~\cite{liu2016open}.
+Notably, codes in 2016 are omitted from this study to focus on the most advanced studies during 2017--2022.

-In~\cite{son2018classification}, the authors released a Matlab code\footnote{https://github.com/yaseen21khan/Classification-of-Heart-Sound-Signal-Using-Multiple-Features-} of training machine learning deep neural networks with inputs of multiple features, including MFCCs and discrete wavelets transform.
-In~\cite{humayun2020towards}, a CNN model with time-convolutional units which simulate finite impulse response filters was implemented with Python in the code\footnote{https://github.com/mhealthbuet/heartnet}.
-ResNets on linear and logarithmic spectrogram-image features were implemented in the Python code\footnote{https://github.com/mHealthBuet/CepsNET} of the study~\cite{azam2021heart}.
-A study~\cite{waaler2022algorithm} released a Matlab code\footnote{https://github.com/uit-hdl/heart-sound-classification} for detecting valvular heart disease from heart sounds and echocardiograms.
+In~\cite{son2018classification}, the authors provided a Matlab code\footnote{https://github.com/yaseen21khan/Classification-of-Heart-Sound-Signal-Using-Multiple-Features-} for training deep neural networks utilising multiple features, including MFCCs and features extracted through a discrete wavelet transform.
+Additionally, the study presented in~\cite{humayun2020towards} implemented a Python-based CNN model with time-convolutional units, simulating finite impulse response filters\footnote{https://github.com/mhealthbuet/heartnet}.
+Furthermore, ResNets applied to linear and logarithmic spectrogram-image features were implemented in a Python code\footnote{https://github.com/mHealthBuet/CepsNET} shared by the authors of~\cite{azam2021heart}.
+Lastly, a Matlab code\footnote{https://github.com/uit-hdl/heart-sound-classification} for detecting valvular heart disease from heart sounds and echocardiograms was released in~\cite{waaler2022algorithm}.